Iran nuclear chief Salehi says 60% enrichment has started at Natanz site | Headlines

-Iran's nuclear chief Ali Akbar Salehi said on Friday that Tehran had started 60% uranium enrichment at its Natanz site, days after an explosion at the site that Tehran blamed on Israel.
+Iran has begun 60% uranium enrichment at its Natanz plant, the country's nuclear chief said on Friday, days after an explosion at the site that Tehran blamed on Israel.

-Earlier the speaker of Iran's parliament said Iranian scientists had successfully started enriching 60% uranium at 12.40 a.m. local time. (dubai.newsroom@thomsonreuters.com)
+"We are producing about nine grams of 60% enriched uranium an hour," Ali Akbar Salehi, head of the Atomic Energy Organisation of Iran, said.
+"But we have to work on arrangements to drop it to 5 grams per hour."
+Earlier, parliament speaker Mohammad Qalibaf said Iranian scientists had successfully started enriching 60 percent uranium at 12:40 a.m. local time (0810 GMT).

+"The will of the Iranian nation makes miracles that thwart any conspiracy," Qalibaf said on Twitter.
+Iran has said its decision to increase enrichment to its highest level ever was in response to sabotage at its key nuclear site at Natanz on Sunday by Israel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)